lnbakhsh/lnbakhsh.github.io/about.md

 Hello!
 My name is Landon Bakhsh.
 I was born and raised in Tulsa, OK.
 I am currently an economics student at Oklahoma State University.
 You can check out my current projects on this website.

 My skills:
-- SEO, Copywriting, Social Media Management, Community Management
+- Social Media Management, Community Management, Documentation
 - Jira, Airtable, Notion, Zapier
-- Python, Javascript, SQL, HTML, CSS
+- Python, SQL (PostgreSQL)
+- Spreadsheets

 Links:
 - [Connect with me on LinkedIn](https://www.linkedin.com/in/landonbakhsh/)